vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 }
 ```
 The `keys` array contains the JWKS structure with the public key information that belongs to the public/private key-pair which was used
 to sign the JWT access token from above.
-Note the matching `kid` fields.
+Note the matching `kid` claim from our earlier JWT header example.

 Now that we have the appropriate public key, we can use the information from the JWT header to validate the signature of the JWT access token.
 If the signature is valid, we can go on and check additional claims from the payload section of the JWT, such as expiration, allowed issuer and audience etc.